-- One full, correct scale copy of final cadastral plan on B2 size - Two A3 size copies of final rural cadastral plan - Original field notes signed and dated - Calculation sheet - One complete and properly organised set of searches including relevant titles, leases, dealings, plans, field notes etc (note that the examiners may want to keep some or all of this information for their records) - The ACT Surveyor-General's DP Checklist - · Proof of equipment calibration, including measurements, reductions and calibration report - Evidence of compliance with the Work Health and Safety Act 2011 for the survey work undertaken (for example, a Safe Work Method Statement) - Photographs and aerial imagery of the site if possible - One electronic copy of the submitted project as per the requirements outlined in Section 9
+- One full, correct scale copy of final cadastral plan on B2 size - Two A3 size copies of final rural cadastral plan - Original field notes signed and dated - Calculation sheet - One complete and properly organised set of searches including relevant titles, leases, dealings, plans, field notes etc (note that the examiners may want to keep some or all of this information for their records)

+- The ACT Surveyor-General's DP Checklist - Proof of equipment calibration, including measurements, reductions and calibration report - Evidence of compliance with the Work Health and Safety Act 2011 for the survey work undertaken (for example, a Safe Work Method Statement) - Photographs and aerial imagery of the site - A KML or KMZ file of field data and boundary definition (in GDA2020) suitable for overlay on imagery.
+Layers should be used where appropriate to ensure clarity of information - One electronic copy of the submitted project as per the requirements outlined in Section 10

-Survey plans presented must be suitable for lodgment at ACT Land Titles for registration.
+Survey plans presented must be suitable for lodgement at ACT Land Titles for registration.
 All survey work must comply with the current Surveyors Practice Direction 2013 No. 1, the Standards and Specification for Deposited Plans 1988 and relevant ACT Surveyor-General Guidelines.

-9.5.
+10.5.
 Strata and Community Title Project